zeroth-choi/python_snippets/README.md

-Jupyter notebooks for loading, visualizing, and analyzing the Iris data
+Jupyter notebooks for loading, visualizing, and analyzing various data